LaunchCodeEducation/data-analysis/src/chapters/tableau-part3/studio.rst

    #.
 Use your discretion from what you observe in your vizzes.
    #.
 Use a basic calculation to create a new field indicating your measure for high sales.

-      #.
+      a.
 Use this field in a new chart to display which stores return higher sales than others.

 #.
 TarMart wants to know which of the stores included in this dataset have contributed the most to overall sales in the company.